Ilyas355/Task-Manager/README.md

 <br>

 * #### View Task Menu
-    * The view task menu is displayed when the user selects the view tasks option on the main menu.
+    * The "View Task" menu is displayed when the user selects the View Tasks option on the main menu.
-    * It displays 7 options to the user with each each option carrying out their corresponding functionality as displayed in their names.
+        * It presents 7 options to the user, each corresponding to a specific functionality, as described by their names.
-    * The input is validated so that the user can only select the correct input.
+        * The input is validated so that the user can only select a valid option.

 ![View Task](docs/read_me_images/ViewTaskMenu.png)

 <br>

 * #### View All Tasks
-    * The view all task function displays all tasks in the spreasheet in order of chronological order according to their date.
+    * The "View All Tasks" function displays all tasks in the spreadsheet in chronological order based on their dates.
-    * The input is validated so that the user can only enter the correct value.
+        * The input is validated to ensure the user enters a correct value.

 ![View All Tasks](docs/read_me_images/ViewAllTasks.png)

 <br>

 - #### Task is selected
-    - Once the task has been selected, the user is given the option to either modify the task, remove the task or return to the main menu.
+    - Once a task is selected, the user is given options to either modify the task, remove the task, or return to the main menu.
-    - The input is validated so that the can only enter the correct value.
+        - The input is validated to ensure the user enters a correct value.

 ![View All Tasks Selected Task](docs/read_me_images/ViewAllTasks-Selected.png)

 <br>

 * #### View Last Task
-    * The view last task function displays the last task in uploaded to the speadsheet.
+    * The "View Last Task" function displays the last task uploaded to the spreadsheet.
-    * The user is given the option to modify the task, remove the task and to return back to the main menu.
+        * The user is given options to modify the task, remove the task, or return to the main menu.

 ![View Last Task](docs/read_me_images/ViewLastTask.png)

 <br>

-* #### View Complete Tasks
+* #### View Completed Tasks
-    * The view completed task function displays all completed tasks in the spreasheet in order of chronological order according to their date.
+    * The "View Completed Tasks" function displays all completed tasks in the spreadsheet in chronological order based on their dates.
-    * The input is validated so that the user can only enter the correct value.
+        * The input is validated to ensure the user enters a correct value.

 ![View Completed Tasks](docs/read_me_images/ViewCompletedTasks.png)

 <br>

 - #### Task is selected
-    - Once the task has been selected, the user is given the option to either modify the task, remove the task or return to the main menu.
+    - Once a task is selected, the user is given options to either modify the task, remove the task, or return to the main menu.
-    - The input is validated so that the can only enter the correct value.
+        - The input is validated to ensure the user enters a correct value.

 ![View Completed Tasks Selected](docs/read_me_images/ViewCompletedTasks-Selected.png)

 * #### View Incomplete Tasks
-    * The view incompleted task function displays all incomplete tasks in the spreasheet in order of chronological order according to their date.
+    * The "View Incomplete Tasks" function displays all incomplete tasks in the spreadsheet in chronological order based on their dates.
-    * The input is validated so that the user can only enter the correct value.
+    * The input is validated to ensure the user enters a correct value.

 ![View Incomplete Tasks](docs/read_me_images/ViewIncompleteTasks.png)

 <br>

 - #### Task is selected
-    - Once the task has been selected, the user is given the option to either modify the task, remove the task or return to the main menu.
+    - Once a task is selected, the user is given options to either modify the task, remove the task, or return to the main menu.
-    - The input is validated so that the can only enter the correct value.
+        - The input is validated to ensure the user enters a correct value.

 ![View Incomplete Tasks Selected](docs/read_me_images/ViewIncompledTasks-Selected.png)

 * #### View Due Tasks
-    * The view due task function displays all due tasks in the spreasheet in order of chronological order according to their date.
+    * The "View Due Tasks" function displays all tasks that are due, sorted in chronological order based on their dates.
-    * The input is validated so that the user can only enter the correct value.
+        * The input is validated to ensure the user enters a correct value.

 ![View Due Tasks](docs/read_me_images/ViewDueTasks.png)

 <br>

 - #### Task is selected
-    - Once the task has been selected, the user is given the option to either modify the task, remove the task or return to the main menu.
+    - Once a task is selected, the user is given options to either modify the task, remove the task, or return to the main menu.
-    - The input is validated so that the can only enter the correct value.
+        - The input is validated to ensure the user enters a correct value.

 ![View Due Tasks Selected](docs/read_me_images/ViewDueTasks-Selected.png)

 * #### View Past Due Tasks
-    * The view past due task function displays all past due tasks in the spreasheet in order of chronological order according to their date.
+    * The "View Past Due Tasks" function displays all past-due tasks in the spreadsheet, sorted in chronological order based on their dates.
-    * The input is validated so that the user can only enter the correct value.
+        * The input is validated to ensure the user enters a correct value.

 ![View Past Due Tasks](docs/read_me_images/ViewPastDueTasks.png)

 <br>

 - #### Task is selected
-    - Once the task has been selected, the user is given the option to either modify the task, remove the task or return to the main menu.
+    - Once a task is selected, the user is given options to either modify the task, remove the task, or return to the main menu.
-    - The input is validated so that the can only enter the correct value.
+        - The input is validated to ensure the user enters a correct value.

 ![View Past Due Task Selected](docs/read_me_images/ViewPastDueTasks-Selected.png)

 ### Features left to implement
-* Additional features to implement would include an attribute that says a task is either expired or not expired making it easier for the user to tell the difference.
+* Additional features to implement include an attribute that indicates whether a task is expired or not, making it easier for users to differentiate tasks.
 <br>

 ## Technologies used